Terry Klassen

 Terry Klassen is a Canadian voice actor, ADR director and writer.
 Before animation, Klassen worked in radio in Winnipeg (CITI-FM), Toronto (Q107), Calgary (CFAC), Portage la Prairie (CFRY) and part-time at CFOX and CFMI.
 In animation, he is best known for his work on My Little Pony: Friendship Is Magic, being a voice director on all episodes and the Equestria Girls series.
 Klassen has also voice-directed other shows such as Ed, Edd n Eddy, Johnny Test, Mega Babies and several Barbie films, as well as the English dub of Cardcaptors.
 Klassen has also voiced many characters for animated films and television series, including Sylvester in Baby Looney Tunes, Tusky Husky in Krypto the Superdog, Tony and Seth Parsons in The Cramp Twins, and Krillin in the Ocean-dubbed version of Dragon Ball Z.

-Early life

-Klassen was born to Mary (née Unruh) and Walter Klassen.

 Career

 Klassen co-created Yvon of the Yukon.
 He is the voice director for shows and films including Martha Speaks, Johnny Test, Max Steel, George of the Jungle, Ed, Edd n Eddy, the Barbie franchise, Transformers, Cardcaptors, Salty's Lighthouse, G.I.
 Joe, Pucca, My Little Pony: Friendship Is Magic, Littlest Pet Shop, and Pac-Man and the Ghostly Adventures.
-Klassen is also a writer and owned a production company with Ian James Corlett which helped with localizations, and also he was a story editor on the Bakugan series.
+Klassen also wrote on many ADR (Japanese series) such as Dragon Ball Z and was a story editor on Bakugan.
 He was nominated for a Daytime Emmy Award for Outstanding Directing in an Animated Program for Martha Speaks.